Best Milongas in Buenos Aires

 If you’re traveling in Buenos Aires & want to dance tango, checking out a milonga is a MUST.
 Milongas are informal gatherings where regular folks dance tango ~ they’re often held in social clubs, restaurants, or bars.
 And the good news is: there’s a milonga going on every night of the week in Buenos Aires!
 This is the city for learning how to dance tango.
 Find out when & where the best milongas in Buenos Aires are in this post!

 What’s the difference between a milonga & a tango show?
-A milonga is more similar to a bar or dance club, with an informal atmosphere.
-Only, drinking isn’t the main event.
+A milonga is more like a bar or dance club, with an informal atmosphere.
+But drinking isn’t the main event.
 Dancing tango is the main event.
-You’ll find Buenos Aires residents of all ability levels dancing at a milonga ~ & possibly some tourists, but not many.
+You’ll find Buenos Aires residents of all ability levels at milongas ~ & possibly some tourists, but not too many.

-Conversely, a tango show is primarily FOR tourists.
+On the other hand: a tango show is primarily FOR tourists.
 Typically over $50, tango shows are where professionals dance choreographed routines for an audience, usually on a stage.
-There may be lessons offered before or after the show, & dinner is often served with the show.
+There may be lessons offered before or after the show, & dinner is often served.

 Best Milongas by Day of the Week